-An emission factor (EF) is a tool that is used to estimate emissions to the environment, and may be either formulae or values that are derived from similar operations.
-Emission factors are a useful tool for estimating emissions where the relationship between the emission and the "use" of substances is well defined.
-They are widely used in estimating emissions from combustion sources, such as in furnaces and in fuel usage generally.
+An emission factor (EF) is a tool that is used to estimate emissions to the environment, and may be either formulae or value that are derived from similar operations.
+They are a useful tool for estimating emissions where the relationship between the emission and the "use" of substances is well defined.
+Emission factors are widely used in estimating emissions from combustion sources, such as in furnaces and for fuel usage, generally.